garrylachman/chatgpt-technology-blog/exampleSite/content/blog/programming-101-a-beginner-s-guide.md

 ---
 title: "Programming 101: A Beginner's Guide"
-date: 2022-06-01T09:00:00
+date: 2021-08-25T10:00:00
 draft: false
-description: "Learn the basics of programming and get started with your coding journey."
+description: "Learn the basics of programming with this comprehensive beginner's guide."
 categories:
 - "Programming"
 tags: